-The deadline for the Narragunnawali Awards has been extended, giving schools and early leaning services extra time to complete an application.
+The deadline for the Narragunnawali Awards has been extended, giving schools and early learning services extra time to complete an application.

 The deadline for the Awards is now Friday 14 May 2021.